 Everyone has heard the saying, “bigger is better.”
-This can pertain to having a bigger house, working for a bigger company that pays better, living in a bigger city with more arts and recreational opportunities, and the list can go on and on.
+This can pertain to having a bigger house, working for a bigger company, a job that pays better, living in a bigger city with more arts and recreational opportunities, and the list can go on and on.

 However, the older I get, the more I continue to be happy and content with smaller communities.
 Sure, you might not be able to quickly get to the Guthrie Theater or Target Field living where we live, but I believe taking a little drive in the country, not having to waste your life away in “rush” hour traffic, being able to go for relaxing walk in the park or run on the streets and things of that nature more than make up for living in rural Minnesota.

 Living in a smaller community doesn’t always mean having lesser quality of businesses, either.
 Sometimes I think people choose to shop in bigger cities because of the stigma these places must always have the better quality at the better price, too.

 I am willing to admit to shopping online and getaway travels once in a while, but many times if we look at our community, we see that we have much of what we need right here.

 For example, each summer I organize summer baseball tours to many Major League Baseball games around the country and we have a chance to see the sites of our country and the company I choose for our transportation is Thielen Coaches of Redwood Falls.
 They are truly second to none.